sujith-eag/task_app_frontend/src/features/files/README.md

 Testing notes
 - Unit tests that import ESM frontend modules may require running Jest with Node's `--experimental-vm-modules` flag or using a transform (Babel) because the frontend is ESM (Vite).
 See repository testing notes for the project's preferred approach.

-If you'd like, I can:
-- Add unit tests that assert the updated URLs and headers for these functions (using axios-mock-adapter).
-- Add small integration mock examples showing how to call bulkDownloadFiles from the UI.